Agents of S.H.I.E.L.D. season 1: Costumes

 According to costume designer Ann Foley, Coulson's suits, which she called "his armor", were more "streamlined" and a different cut than the ones he wore in the films, along with custom shirts and "slicker" ties.
 James Bond served as an early inspiration for Coulson's suits in the early part of the season, eventually shifting to a slim-cut suit.
 Additionally, Foley chose to avoid black suits and used solid shirts, another difference from the suits he wore in the films.
 Conversely to Coulson, Ward always wore black in order to look "leading-man sexy" according to Foley.
-May's flight suit was based on similar ones in the Air Force and featured "a tiny Y" 3D printed pattern that was the same used for Maria Hill's costume in The Avengers.
+May's flight suit was based on similar ones in the United States Air Force and featured "a tiny Y" 3D printed pattern that was the same used for Maria Hill's costume in The Avengers.
 For Skye, Foley wanted to set her apart from the other characters and looked to street-style blogs for design ideas.
 Skye's wardrobe was bright and vibrant at the start of the season, and slowly became more muted as the season went on to reflect her S.H.I.E.L.D. training and the season's darker tone.
 Foley tried to complement the styles for Fitz and Simmons, while not dressing them alike.
 Foley liked "to mix feminine elements with some masculine" such as floral prints "and the Peter-Pan collars with a tie and blazer".
 Simmons is also seen in her lab coat more than Fitz, since she is the biochemist.
 With Fitz, his costumes have "a little more heritage", wearing vests, cardigans, ties, plaid shirts, and jackets with patches on the elbows.